petermcgurk/petermcgurk/README.md

 ### Reach me:
 **By email.**
 ### Projects sought:
-**Looking to work on projects that involve data analytics, machine learning and NLP.**
+**I am looking to work on projects that involve data analytics, machine learning and NLP.**

 ## Stack
 * Python